Throw the man out of church

 - 5:13 God will judge the outsiders.
 “Get rid of the evil person in your group.”6

 Most Bible experts say that the man is sexually involved with his stepmother.
-Scholars speculate that Paul phrased it the way he did to highlight a well-known Jewish law: “Do not have sexual relations with your father’s wife” (Leviticus:18:8 NIV).
+Scholars speculate that Paul phrased it the way he did to highlight a well-known Jewish law: “Do not have sexual relations with your father’s wife” (Leviticus:18:8 New International Version).

 Some Bible experts say that Paul’s implication here is that the incestuous man is essentially committing his sin in the name of Jesus because he is allowed to remain with full privileges in the group that meets in the name of Jesus.